tinq-iot/tinq/README.md

 - A 32-bit or 64-bit Linux system.
 - 300MB of free disk space.

+## Ubuntu ##

+Ubuntu packages can be found at this ppa: https://code.launchpad.net/~mouse256/+archive/ubuntu/ppa (use "apt-add-repository ppa:mouse256/ppa" to activate)

 ## Building ##

 You can build the open source version using the `build.sh` script.
 This script takes one argument to specify the directory to which the resulting artifacts will be copied.